Baby Names

 written by BRETT NICOLE HAYDEN

-Choosing a baby name is one of the most exciting parts of being pregnant, but it can also be challenging.
+Choosing a baby name is one of the most exciting parts of preparing for parenthood, but it can also be challenging.
 With endless name possibilities, especially for baby girls, deciding on the perfect name takes time, and many of us can use all the inspiration we can get.
 As helpful as all the baby name lists out there can be, you can quickly feel overwhelmed by all of the options.
 When it comes to making this decision, it may be helpful to narrow down the choices by choosing an initial you want to stick with (think Kris Jenner and all of her K’s).
+And as arguably one of the loveliest letters in the English alphabet, it should come as no surprise that many beautiful girls’ names start with the letter L.

 Luna